drewthoennes/Bored-API/README.md

 ```

 ## Contributing
 All help is welcome!
-A pull request or a new issue respectively would be very appreciated.
+A pull request or a new issue would be very appreciated.
 If you want to add more activities, add them to database.json and make a pull request.